BaiGeiQiShi/Mop/README.md

 ```

 ### Note:
 We also integrated Debop into Mop.
-If you don't use either the -F option or the -M option, the default setting of CovBloct_Stmt is Debop.
+If neither the -F option nor the -M option is specified, the default setting of CovBloct_Stmt is Debop.

 ## 5. Reproduce our experiments